BergerMarcin/time-tracking/README.md

 ## Packages
 ### dotenv-flow
-I rely on it and I am sure I have proper .envs acc.
+Deliver proper process.env acc.
 NODE_ENV set in scripts of package.json

 ### pg
 Simple, non-blocking PostgreSQL client for Node.js (Driver)

 ### sequelize

-### moment-timezone
+ORM based on `pg` package. <br/>
-Old good package to solve issues with timezones
+Universal due to: applicable for many SQLs, for TS, allows to use raw SQL queries (in most cases the best performance)

 ## Docker
 I am used to use it but I will use it later on as slow down compilation